-My name is Veronica Devall and I am a holistic rehabilitation veterinarian and a optimum health advocate.
+My name is Veronica Devall and I am a veterinarian specializing in integrative rehabilitation and pain management.
 I treat the injured, aged and chronically debilitated canine companions, athletes and working heroes.
 Don’t worry I would never forget the feline masters.
 Incorporating healing practices such as whole nutrition, herbal formulas, acupuncture, chiropractic, laser and physical therapy, I help our animal friends have fuller, vital, more mobile, pain free lives.

 It's incredible the advances in veterinary medicine in the last 20 years.
 We can do some amazing things for our fur friends that are unheard of before this time.
 But still so much pain exists; so many debilitating diseases still exist.
 Imagine if our animal companions could live pain free without chronic uses of medications and their side effects?

 It is my mission and life’s purpose to serve as a source to tapping into life’s vital force, blocking pathologies and pain, allowing the animal’s body its innate healing capacity to flourish.
 And perhaps, be an example for the 2-legged humans to take care of themselves.
 After all we need to be healthy for our fur kids to be healthy.